Having Fun: Leisure and Entertainment at the Turn of the Twentieth Century

 How did innovations in culture and technology influence the development of a leisure industry in America at the turn of the twentieth century?

-Discuss innovations in technology that contributed to the leisure industry in America.
+Evaluate how innovations in technology affected the leisure industry and popular culture in the United States.

-Explain how the mass media promoted the concept of leisure and entertainment to all Americans.
+Analyze the role of mass media in the construction of the concept of leisure and entertainment in the United States.